Caroline Michel

-Caroline Jayne Michel, Baroness Evans of Temple Guiting (born 4 April 1959), known professionally as Caroline Michel, is a British literary agent who, since 2015, chairs the Hay Festival.
+Caroline Jayne Michel, Lady Evans of Temple Guiting (born 4 April 1959), known professionally as Caroline Michel, is a British literary agent who, since 2015, chairs the Hay Festival.

 Early life and education

 Michel is the daughter of Austro-Hungarian émigré Wolfgang Richard Max Michel (1928–2012) and Valerie Gilbert Fooks née Cryer (b.
 1934).
-She attended Oakdene School in Buckinghamshire, before going up to read Sanskrit at the University of Edinburgh, graduating MA.
+She attended Oakdene School in Buckinghamshire, before studying Sanskrit at the University of Edinburgh, graduating MA.

 Career

 Having started her career with Chatto & Windus in 1982, Michel was appointed managing director of literary magazine Granta in 1990, before joining publishers Random House (Vintage) in 1992, then HarperPress in 2001.
 After William Morris Agency poached her in 2005, Michel has served since 2007 as CEO of Peters Fraser & Dunlop.

 A committee member of the Booker Prize Foundation (1994–2001), the Veuve Clicquot Business Woman Award Panel (2011–19), the Arts and Media Honours Committee (2017–2023) and HMG Advisory Panel on Public Library Service in England (2014–15), she was appointed Chairwoman of the British Film Institute Trust in 2011, as too of the Hay Festival of Literature and Arts in 2015.
 A Trustee of Somerset House (since 2013) and Vice-President of the London Library (since 2016), Michel has been elected Vice-President of the London Library and a Fellow of the Royal Society of Arts.

 Lady Evans was appointed Dame Commander of the British Empire (DBE) in the 2025 New Year Honours for "services to publishing and literature".